lethang7794/aws-sa-associate-saac03/0000-notes/0800-VIRTUAL_PRIAVTE_CLOUD_VPC.md

 > What can NAT can be used for?
 >
-> - IP masquerading 👺: hiding CIDR blocks behinde one IP.
+> - IP masquerading 👺: hiding CIDR blocks behind one IP.
 > - Gives Private CIDR block outgoing internet access.

 ![Alt text](<images/Screenshot 2023-10-04 at 16.19.22 - [ASSOCIATESHARED]_Network_Address_Translation_(NAT.png>)